lukabartolicFS/OpenESPI-GreenButtonCMDTest/README.md

 1. Install SoapUI.
 2. Download Selenium (you need the selenium-server-standalone-2.*.jar) and drop it into your SoapUI installation (into %SOAPUI_HOME%\bin\ext).
+3. Add the Groovy libaries to (That zip file has a main jar file and folder dependencies.
+Copy all these jar files to the <SOAPUI installfolder>/bin/ext)

 ##	Documentation on the WebDriver API